toerob/vscode-tads3tools/README.md

   - "tads2.library.path"
       (default value: "/usr/local/share/frobtads/tads2/")

   When opening up a folder containing a tads2 project the extension will automatially try to find the "main" file in order to preprocess all the other files.
 If it can't find a single such file it will give a quickpick menu showing the candidates.
-If escaping/cancelling that quickpick menu you'll receive a full open file window selection next time a file in the project is saved.

 When a main file is found all the files are preprocessed and parsed.

 ### Note on compilation